ssalazarheredia/vehicle_analysis/README.md

-# Electric cars more popular than ever, they accounted for 30% of new car registrations in 2022
+# Electric cars are more popular than ever, accounting for 30% of new car registrations in 2022

 📆 08 January 2024 | 5 min. read